ZoltanNyaradi/Blackjack/README.md

 ### Login and Registration

-The player enter his player name here, if it's already exist than enters to the game.
-If isn't than he can register it if he decide to do so.
+The player enters his player name here, if it's already exist than enters to the game.
+If isn't than he can register it if he decides to do so.

 ![Registration](documentation/registration.PNG)